This post may contain affiliate links. Please see my disclosure policy for more details.

 As if Perth’s glittering skyscrapers and pretty riverside views aren’t enough, the city is also decorated with an impressive amount of street art.

 Take a stroll around the city and spot the small sculptures dotted around, as well as enormous murals covering the sides of buildings.

 Heirisson Island lies on the Swan River less than 4km from Perth CBD, and is easily accessible from the causeway bridge that runs between East Perth and Victoria.

-It’s a lovely green island perfect for a picnic, and reminds me of parks back in the UK.
-Along with barbecues, picnic shelters, toilets, a children’s playground and lovely views across the water, it’s also home to western grey kangaroos!
-This is definitely a top Perth attraction!
+It’s perfect for a picnic and reminds me of parks back in the UK.
+Along with barbecues, picnic shelters, toilets, a children’s playground and beautiful views across the water, it’s also home to western grey kangaroos!

 8. Visit a Perth Art Gallery

 If you’re an art lover, soak up some culture with a visit to the Art Gallery of Western Australia, founded in 1895 and housing one of the world’s finest collections of Indigenous art, amongst many other collections.